ambitus/pyracf/common/downstream_fatal_error.md

 &nbsp;

 A common cause of this error is that the user does not have the proper RACF authorizations as outlined in [our dependencies note](../../index).
-One of the possible failures is the user not having at least `READ` authority to the `IRR.IRRSMO00.PRECHECK` resource in the `XFACILIT` class, which is required for `set` or `alter` operations.
+One of the possible caused for this error is the user not having at least `READ` authority to the `IRR.IRRSMO00.PRECHECK` resource in the `XFACILIT` class, which is required for `set` or `alter` operations.
 See the [Check for & set up RACF Authorizations](../setup_precheck) documentation for more details.
-Another possibility is the user not having `ALTER` authority to the `userid.IRRSMO00` resource in the `SURROGAT` class, which is required to make security requests as another userid.
+Another possible cause of this error is the user not having `ALTER` authority to the `userid.IRRSMO00` resource in the `SURROGAT` class, which is required to make security requests as another userid.
 Please review our [run as userid](../run_as_userid) documentation for more information on this feature.

 ###### Python Script
 ```python